It’s difficult to focus on recovery when your job is in jeopardy.

 LET US HELP YOU WITH YOUR WORKERS’ COMP CLAIM

-If you’ve filed for worker’s compensation and were subsequently terminated, make sure to keep detailed records, copies of email conversations, and anything else that could help support your case.
-Then, reach out to a workers’ compensation attorney to find out if your termination was legal.
+If you have good reason to believe you were terminated in retaliation for filing a workers comp claim, make sure to keep detailed records, copies of email conversations, and anything else that could help support your case.
+Then, reach out to a workers compensation attorney to find out if your termination was legal.

-At The Law Office of Brian D. Tadros, our focus is on you, the injured party.
+At The Law Office of Brian D. Tadros, our focus is on solely on injured workers just like you.
 After a workplace injury, you deserve the same level of representation and guidance that your employer and their insurance company have.

-If you feel that you were fired (or are about to be fired) for filing a workers’ comp claim, this is the perfect opportunity to hire a workmans’ comp attorney.
+If you feel that you were fired (or are about to be fired) for filing a claim, this is the perfect opportunity to hire a workers comp attorney.

 Contact us today to schedule a free case evaluation.
 We’re happy to review your case, answer your questions, and help you decide on the next steps.